3:00pm PT by Lesley Goldberg

 Overall pilot orders at the five broadcast networks are down sharply for the second year in a row as volume dipped to its lowest mark since at least 2012.

-Collectively, ABC, CBS, Fox, NBC and The CW ordered 57 new dramas and comedies as three of the five broadcast networks have reduced the number of formal pilot orders.
-(A handful of additional pilot orders, sources say, are still in the works at ABC and possibly Fox.)
+Collectively, ABC, CBS, Fox, NBC and The CW ordered 60 new dramas and comedies as three of the five broadcast networks have reduced the number of formal pilot orders.
 Straight-to-series orders also saw an uptick this year, with six getting the formal greenlight (including one, The Kenan Show, that was rolled from last season).
 Included in that tally is The CW, which doled out its first-ever straight-to-series orders as fears about a Writers Guild of America strike permeate the industry.
 Additionally, three more pilots come with sizable series production commitments; that means that should CBS not pickup Clarice and The Lincoln Lawyer and Fox not order Call Me Kat to series, the respective networks would pay out a sizable financial penalty.

 Of the three networks with volume decreases, ABC and Fox are both looking to expand to off-cycle development (or as the former calls it, "second cycle").
 That would allow writers more time to prepare scripts and allow the networks to remain open all year should compelling scripts walk through the door.
 It also provides broadcasters more opportunity to cast and find writers and directors outside of the compacted pilot season that already sees them compete with other networks as well as cable and a growing number of streaming platforms.